-- (5) No marijuana retailer may display any signage in a window, on a door, or on the outside of the premises of a retail outlet that is visible to the general public from a public right-of-way, other than a single sign that is no larger than 1,600 square inches identifying the retail outlet by the permittee's business or trade name. - (6) No marijuana retailer may display usable marijuana in a manner that is visible to the general public from a public right-of-way. - (7) No marijuana retailer or employee of a retail outlet may consume, or allow to be consumed, any usable marijuana on the premises of the retail outlet. - (7m) A marijuana retailer may operate a retail outlet only between the hours of 8 a.m. and 8 p.m. - (8) Except as provided under sub.
-(5), no marijuana producer, marijuana processor, marijuana distributor, marijuana retailer, or microbusiness may place or maintain, or cause to be placed or maintained, an advertisement of usable marijuana in any form or through any medium. - (9) (a) On a schedule determined by the department, every marijuana producer, marijuana processor, or microbusiness shall submit representative samples of the marijuana and usable marijuana produced or processed by the marijuana producer, marijuana processor, or microbusiness to a testing laboratory registered under s.
+- (5) No marijuana retailer may display any signage in a window, on a door, or on the outside of the premises of a retail outlet that is visible to the general public from a public right-of-way, other than a single sign that is no larger than 1,600 square inches identifying the retail outlet by the permittee's business or trade name. - (6) No marijuana retailer or operator of a marijuana lounge may display usable marijuana in a manner that is visible to the general public from a public right-of-way. - (7) No marijuana retailer or employee of a retail outlet may consume, or allow to be consumed, any usable marijuana on the premises of the retail outlet. - (7m) A marijuana retailer or operator of a marijuana lounge may operate a retail outlet only between the hours of 8 a.m. and 8 p.m. - (8) Except as provided under sub.
+(5), no marijuana producer, marijuana processor, marijuana distributor, marijuana retailer, operator of a marijuana lounge, or microbusiness may place or maintain, or cause to be placed or maintained, an advertisement of usable marijuana in any form or through any medium. - (9) (a) On a schedule determined by the department, every marijuana producer, marijuana processor, or microbusiness shall submit representative samples of the marijuana and usable marijuana produced or processed by the marijuana producer, marijuana processor, or microbusiness to a testing laboratory registered under s.
 94.57 for testing marijuana and usable marijuana in order to certify that the marijuana and usable marijuana comply with standards prescribed by the department by rule, including testing for potency and for mold, fungus, pesticides, and other contaminants.
 The laboratory testing the sample shall destroy any part of the sample that remains after the testing.

-(b) Marijuana producers, marijuana processors, and microbusinesses shall submit the results of the testing provided under par. (a) to the department in the manner prescribed by the department by rule. (c) If a representative sample tested under par. (a) does not meet the standards prescribed by the department, the department shall take the necessary action to ensure that the entire lot from which the sample was taken is destroyed.
+(b) Marijuana producers, marijuana processors, and microbusinesses shal submit the results of the testing provided under par. (a) to the department in the manner prescribed by the department by rule. (c) If a representative sample tested under par. (a) does not meet the standards prescribed by the department, the department shall take the necessary action to ensure that the entire lot from which the sample was taken is destroyed.
 The department shall promulgate rules to determine lots and lot numbers for purposes of this subsection and for the reporting of lots and lot numbers to the department.
 (10) (a) A marijuana processor or a microbusiness that operates as a marijuana processor shall affix a label to all usable marijuana that the marijuana processor or microbusiness sells to marijuana distributors.
 The label may not be designed to appeal to persons under the age of 18.
 The label shall include all of the following: 1.
 The ingredients and the tetrahydrocannabinols concentration in the usable marijuana.
 2. The producer's business or trade name.
-3. The licensee or registrant number.
-4. The unique identification number.
+3. The producer's permit number.
+4. The harvest batch number of the marijuana.
 5. The harvest date.
 6. The strain name and product identity.
 7. The net weight.
 8. The activation time.
 9. The name of laboratory performing any test, the test batch number, and the test analysis dates.
 10. The logotype for recreational marijuana developed by the department of agriculture, trade and consumer protection under s.
 100.145.